Caravelas

 Caravelas is a city of about 20,000 inhabitants in southern Bahia, Brazil, a few miles above the mouth of the Caravelas River.

 Caravelas was founded in 1581 by Portuguese settlers.
 It was once the centre of a flourishing whale fishery.
-It is the port of the Bahia & Minas railway pt.
+It is the port of the Bahia-Minas Railway.
 Caravelas is the nearest town to the uninhabited Abrolhos Archipelago.

 The city contains part of the Cassurubá Extractive Reserve, a 100768 ha sustainable use conservation unit that protects an area of mangroves, river and sea where shellfish are harvested.

 The city is served by Caravelas Airport.